AdvanceYourIT/SHADOW/README.md

 ## Features

-- **Bulk Export of Scripts & Monitoring Policies**
+- **Bulk Export of Scripts**
-  - Export all scripts or policies from NinjaOne in one click.
+  - Export all scripts from NinjaOne in one click.
   - Download as a ZIP archive for backup, migration, or documentation.

-- **Bulk Import of Scripts & Monitoring Policies**
+- **Bulk Import of Scripts**
-  - Import multiple scripts or policies using unpacked JSON files from your computer.
+  - Import multiple scripts using unpacked JSON files from your computer.
   - Efficient for onboarding, migration, and keeping environments in sync.

 - **Custom Fields Export & Import**